How To Feel Better When You Have A Nasty Cold

-Winter is happening.
-So it's time to face the facts: You're going to get a cold.
+Summer is long gone for real, so it's time to face the facts: You're going to get a cold.
 Actually, you're probably going to get colds — plural.
-The average person gets between two and five colds every single year and these bugs are pretty much unavoidable, unless you live in a bubble.
+The average American gets between two and five colds every single year and these bugs are pretty much unavoidable, unless you live in a bubble.

 To make matters worse, there's the fact that the common cold doesn't have a cure.
 If your symptoms are caused by bacteria, your doctor may give you antibiotics.
 But most colds are viral, meaning antibiotics won't do squat.